What are biologics?

 To address these challenges, we propose an enhanced anti-host cell protein antibody coverage analysis method, 2D Differential in Blot Electrophoresis (2D-DIBE).
 This solution includes:

 - Fluorescent multiplexed methodology based on CyDye pre-labeled and 2D separated proteins.
 The labeling is proven by a long history of 2D DIGE and provides high sensitivities in total host cell protein detection.

 - To minimize gel-to-gel and blot-to-blot variation, the labeled proteins separated by 2D electrophoresis are transferred to a membrane and immunological detection is carried out on those proteins with anti-host cell protein antibody (Western blot).
 The two images are directly visualized and compared to the proteins detected by CyDye pre-labeled host cell protein-antibodies on the same membrane.

 - Multiplex fluorescence image acquisition.
-Capture both host cell protein antigen and anti-host cell protein antibody images from a single membrane with Cytiva's laser based Amersham Typhoon.
+Capture both host cell protein antigen and anti-host cell protein antibody images from a single membrane with laser based Amersham Typhoon™ by Cytiva.
 This avoids any mismatch issue due to the different detection methods.

 Download our Imaging Principles and Methods handbook to learn more about our next-generation laser scanners.